Description de la soumission d'un avis

 Where to go abroad?

-In addition to the MNE joint study programme and the partnerships already set up by AMU’s international relations department, since 2015 the master’s programme has established exchange agreements directly with several foreign universities:
+In addition to the EMN-Online joint study programme and the partnerships already set up by AMU international relations office, since 2015 the master’s programme has established exchange agreements directly with several foreign universities:

 - University of Helsinki (Finland),